sabbyt/code-blog/README.md

 * Deployed on heroku.
 Removed GitHub token file and moved token to heroku config.

 * Added custom domain and linked to heroku - www.sabrinatee.com

+Assignment for Day 14 of Code Fellows 301:

+* Filtered articles by category.